Jyothsna-kataru/learning-Devops/README.md

 # learning-Devops
-i learnt devops and excelling in my job already
+i learnt devops and excelling in my job already iam happy for this